bevry-archive/goopen/README.md

 In order to do this, the following services are available at our diposal:

+Everyone can use these to raise money for new projects and ideas that can change the world:

 - Once-Off Pre-Orders
 	- [KickStarter](http://www.kickstarter.com/)
 		- [Pozible](http://www.pozible.com/)
 		- [IndieGogo](http://indiegogo.com/)
 	- [Bounties](https://www.bountysource.com/)

+Creatives can use use these to raise money for their next works:

 - Recurrant Pre-Order
 	- [Patreon](http://www.patreon.com/)

+Everyone can use these to accept money from those they've inspired:

 - Once-Off Donations
 	- [Paypal](https://www.paypal.com/webapps/mpp/donate-with-paypal)